maeager/Agilent2Dicom/README.md

  the slices along the axis.

-*kspace_filter.py* can perform filtering in the fourier domain.
+*kspace_filter.py* can perform filtering in the Fourier domain.
 FID k-space data can be filtered before recon - drastically improving processing time.
-Filter methods include Gaussian, Laplacian enhancement, Laplace of Gaussian, and inhomogeneous MR bias correction.
+Filter methods include Gaussian, Laplacian enhancement, Laplace of Gaussian, and in-homogeneous MR bias correction.
 Double image resolution can also be achieved by zero-padding the outside of the kspace data.